aurule/HiToDo/README.md

 ## Compatibility

-The Oxygen GTK theme has a bug which disables drag-and-drop reordering of tasks.
+The Oxygen GTK theme has a bug which disables drag-and-drop reordering of columns.
 The only workaround is to use a different GTK theme.

 ## Versioning